openstreetmap/tile-attribution/README.md

 OpenStreetMap Tile Attribution Issue Tracker
 ======================================

-This repository is used for reporting and tracking sites which are using the OpenStreetMap standard layer but not attributing OpenStreetMap.
+This repository is used for reporting and tracking sites which are using tile.openstreetmap.org servers but not attributing OpenStreetMap.
 The sites are tracked in the [issue tracker](https://github.com/openstreetmap/tile-attribution/issues).

 Please [create a new issue](https://github.com/openstreetmap/tile-attribution/issues/new/choose) to report problematic cases.
 Note that some steps needs to be first taken firstand these steps are listed in the issue template.